**CLICK HERE to download the (free) becoming bold guide that supports this post**

 With big love and encouragement,

-PS: If you identify as a female creative, join me for SHE BREAKS THROUGH, a free evening in New York City to explore and support YOUR boldness in 2018 and beyond.
+PS: If you identify as a female creator, join me for SHE BREAKS THROUGH, a free evening in New York City to explore and support YOUR boldness in 2018 and beyond.